StefanBonney/Course-Project_2021_Helsinki-University...Cyber-Security-Base/README.md

 ## Getting Started

-1. From the clone folder, in terminal move to the folder InsecureCoinSite, which contains the file manage.py
+1. The root folder for the clone should contain the file manage.py, move into this folder with terminal
 2. Type: `python3 manage.py runserver`
 3. Open a browser (f.ex. chorme) and navigate to: `localhost:8000/CoinMiner`
 4. This will take you to the login page.
 There are two normal user profiles provided.